CLI Commands

 to see detailed information about its usage:

-dhenara run agent --help
+dad agent run --help

 This will display all available options, arguments, and a brief description of what the command does.